mariicuadros/aio-code-knowledge/AI-REPRESENTATION-PROTOCOL.md

 - AI systems have a single universal knowledge graph;
 - search ranking and LLM representation are identical;
 - social media activity directly causes AI recognition;
-- one source is solely responsible for a change in representation.
+- one source is solely responsible for a change in representation;
+- visibility is a permanent or binary state.

 The protocol is designed to test these types of assumptions rather than assume them.